stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 Adding an Inset to a Figure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :py:meth:`PlotMixin.inset` method can be used to creagte an inset in the current figure.
+The :py:meth:`Data.inset` method can be used to creagte an inset in the current figure.
 Subsequent plots will be to the inset until a new set of axes are chosen.
-The :py:class:`pyplot.Axes` instance of the inset is appended to the :py:attr:`PlotMixin.axes` attribute.
+The :py:class:`pyplot.Axes` instance of the inset is appended to the :py:attr:`Data.axes` attribute.

 .. plot:: samples/inset_plot.py
     :include-source: